Assam Career : Tezpur University Recruitment 2025

-Applications are invited for recruitment of various research based positions or career in Tezpur University Assam in 2025.
+Applications are invited for recruitment of various project based positions or career in Tezpur University Assam in 2025.

-Tezpur University Assam is inviting applications from eligible candidates for recruitment to the posts or career of one (01) Junior Research Fellow in the DBT sponsored research project entitled “Development of Bioresin from Niger and Soyabean Oil: A Solution to Single Use Plastic” under the Principal Investigator of Dr Soumya Ranjan Purohit, Assistant Professor, Department of Food
+Tezpur University Assam is inviting applications from eligible candidates for recruitment to the posts or career of one (01) Field Assistant and one (01) Project Associate-I in the DST sponsored project entitled “Economic Empowerment Via Bamboo Intervention for Livelihood Amongst ST Population of Borbil Kachari Gaon” under the Principal Investigator of Dr. Madhurima Goswami, Associate Professor, Chandraprapha Saikiani Centre for Women Studies in 2025.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!